 I have walked through life thinking I was bad, wrong, weak, not as good as everyone else, I felt broken and not able to communicate but never understood why (now I do thank God.)
 Within minutes of reading the diagnoses, years of shame, guilt, and self hatred began to wither away.
 In its place I now know that I am normal, my normal.
 There are things I can do extremely well, and there are things I can improve but will always lag behind...and I love me, I accept me, God made me perfect in every way.

-I was very very sick with Hep C (now I am virus free and healthy through chemo and the love and prayers of friends.)
+I was very very sick but now I'm healthy through the love and prayers of friends.
 Had I not been, had it "shouldn't have happened to me", I'd never have come to SoCal, never gotten the high quality medical treatment I needed, and never would ever have known why I am who and what I am.
 I am so grateful.
 Pain may be a given, but suffering is optional.